santiagodeolivera/pomodoro-temporizer/README.md

 ## Desktop app development (Electron)

-I've decided not to make an Electron app version because this app doesn't interact with the file system or any other feature Electron brings.
+I've decided not to make an Electron app version because this app wouldn't benefit from access to the file system or any other feature Electron has that web pages don't.

 ## Potential features